cocoa-hep/cocoa-hep/docs/index.rst

    :width: 50%

-COCOA: COnfigurable CalOrimeter simulation for Ai applications is a library for generating realistic detector data for doing research in machine learning.
+A package for generating realistic detector data for developing machine learning applications in high energy physics.

 .. toctree::
    :glob: